Three annual honors presented by the School will be made to four notable individuals coming to our campus in 2020. Mark your calendars now!

 Wheeler Community Spirit Award – Friday, February 7, 2020

-Dr. Arun Singh, one of America’s pre-eminent cardiac surgeons and author of the award-winning memoir Your Heart: My Hand, will be honored with this year’s Wheeler Community Spirit Award presented by the School at the annual Students Involved in Cultural Awareness (SICA) Family Potluck on Friday, February 7.
-The event is free and open to all members of the Wheeler community.
+Dr. Arun Singh, one of America’s pre-eminent cardiac surgeons and author of the award-winning memoir Your Heart: My Hand, was honored with this year’s Wheeler Community Spirit Award presented by the School at the annual Students Involved in Cultural Awareness (SICA) Family Potluck on Friday, February 7.

 Established in 2004, the Wheeler School Community Spirit Award recognizes a person in the Providence Community who advocates for those who have fewer opportunities.
 Recipients are recognized for their efforts in four key areas: